OfficeDev/office-js-docs-pr/docs/word/get-the-whole-document-from-an-add-in-for-powerpoint-or-word.md

 You must implement your own function (or use an available library) to convert byte array data to a Base64-encoded string.
 For information about Base64 encoding with JavaScript, see [Base64 encoding and decoding](https://developer.mozilla.org/docs/Web/JavaScript/Base64_encoding_and_decoding).

-Once you have converted the data to Base64, you can then transmit it to a web server in several ways -- including as the body of an HTTP POST request.
+After you have converted the data to Base64, you can then transmit it to a web server in several ways -- including as the body of an HTTP POST request.

 Add the following code to send a slice to a web service.

+> [!NOTE]
- >**Note**  This code sends a PowerPoint or Word file to the web server in multiple slices.
+> This code sends a PowerPoint or Word file to the web server in multiple slices.
 The web server or service must compile each individual slice into a single .pptx file before you can perform any manipulations on it.